• Jul 18, 2025

 1. What are the different types of darshan available?

-Tirumala tends to offer various darshan options, including a special entry darshan, Divya Sarshan, and a special darshan for infants and those with disabilities.
+Tirumala offers various darshan options, including a special entry darshan, Divya Darshan, and a special darshan for infants and those with disabilities.

 2. What is the dress code for visiting the Tirupati temple?

-While visiting the Tirupati temples, you must follow a strict dress code.
+While visiting the Tirupati temple, you must follow a strict dress code.
 Men are expected to wear traditional Indian attire like dhoti, Kurta, formal pants, and shirts.
-Women are advised to wear sarees, salwar kameez or ling skirts.
+Women are advised to wear sarees, salwar kameez or long skirts.

 3. What are the things not to do in Tirumala?